SunOrangeBurger/SunOrangeBurger/README.md

 - 👋 Hi, I’m @SunOrangeBurger
 - 👀 I’m interested in motorsports, Astronomy, cycling and everything in the middle.
-- 🌱 I’m currently learning Python and C++
+- 🌱 I’m currently learning Python, C++ and JavaScript

 <!---
 SunOrangeBurger/SunOrangeBurger is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.